dzervoudakes/grindstonejs/README.md

 ##### scroll()

-_Captures the native scroll event and executes a function each time the event triggers._
+_Capture the native scroll event and execute a function each time the event triggers._

 ```
 $(selector).scroll(callback);